-An hour north of Nagano City, in Niigata prefecture, Myoko Kogen is a great, relatively unknown resort, which perfectly encapsulates the Japanese cultural experience and the famous Japanese powder.
+If you are after some serious Japanese powder then just an hour north of Nagano City is Myoko Kogen – a resort which perfectly encapsulates the Japanese cultural experience and the famous Japanese powder.
 Off-piste skiing is allowed across the whole resort, a rarity for Japanese resorts, and a unique experience here through the magnificent birch trees.
 The ski area is made up of 4 individual resorts; Suginohara, Ikenotaira, Akukura Kanko Resort and Akakura Onsen, and Myoko village lies just below these.

 The main areas to ski – Akakura Onsen and Kanko are situated side by side, and are linked.
 Onsen is best suited to beginners and intermediates, and Kanko offers more challenging terrain.
 Suginohara and Ikenotaira are a short shuttle bus ride away, and included on the International Guest’s pass.
 Suginohara has a lovely long 8.5km run, from which you can catch views of Lake Nojiri.
 Ikenotaira offers wide, gentle slopes, and a great freestyle park.
 Seki Onsen is a separate resort in the Myoko range and not included in the ticket, also a slightly further bus ride away, but it is definitely worth a visit.
 Some hotels have courtesy shuttles which go there, however if this is not provided there is also a local bus, which costs approximately £7 for a return ticket.